×

 LaFave went on to claim Markkanen fired him from his office for not endorsing Prestin, who he faulted for pleading guilty in 1993 in DuPage County, Ill., to domestic battery with his former fiancee who he later married and then divorced.

-“The choice between my opponent and I has never been more clear.
-While Lansing’s favorite politicians want to play games that no one cares about, my campaign remains fully committed to fighting for the U.P., not the Lansing donors fueling my opponents campaign,” LaFave said in his statement Tuesday.
+LaFave concluded his statement with, “The choice between my opponent and I has never been more clear.
+While Lansing’s favorite politicians want to play games that no one cares about, my campaign remains fully committed to fighting for the U.P., not the Lansing donors fueling my opponent’s campaign.”

 Prestin in Tuesday’s news release said he was “deeply grateful” for the support of McBroom and the other U.P. legislators.